top of page

 Online Safety Policy

-We refer to 'Safeguarding children and protecting professionals in early years settings: online safety considerations’ to support this policy.
+We refer to 'Safeguarding children and protecting professionals in early years settings: online safety considerations’ and other national safeguarding guidance to inform and support this policy.

-The use of technology has become a significant component of many safeguarding issues such as child sexual exploitation, radicalisation and sexual predation with technology often providing the platform that facilitates harm.
+The use of technology has become a significant component of many safeguarding issues including child sexual exploitation, online grooming, radicalisation, cyberbullying and sexual predation, with digital platforms often providing the means by which harm occurs.

 The breadth of issues included within online safety is considerable, but can be categorised into three areas of risk: